aicheye/docs/lab-reports/ucm/main.typ

 #numbered_eq($F_T = F_(g 1)$) <eq2>

-#pagebreak()

-As illustrated in @fig3, the only force acting on the stopper is the force of tension (recall that it was assumed that the force of gravity is negligible in @assume).
+As illustrated below in @fig3, the only force acting on the stopper is the force of tension (recall that it was assumed that the force of gravity is negligible in @assume).
 Thus, this is also the net force.

 #figure(
   [#image("fbd2.svg", width: 20%)],